tektoncd/triggers/README.md

 Using `tektoncd/triggers` in conjunction with `tektoncd/pipeline` enables you to easily create full-fledged CI/CD systems where the execution is defined **entirely** through Kubernetes resources.
-This repo draws inspiration from `Tekton`, but can used stand alone since `TriggerTemplates` can create any Kubernetes resource.
+This repo draws inspiration from `Tekton`, but can be used stand alone since `TriggerTemplates` can create any Kubernetes resource.

 You can learn more by checking out the [docs](docs/README.md)